SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ##### Stabilized Explicit Methods

 - `ROCK2` - Second order stabilized Runge-Kutta method.
 Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.
+- `ROCK4` - Fourth order stabilized Runge-Kutta method.
+Exhibits high stability for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.